xlink-network/xlink-docs/developers/contracts/btc-peg-in-v2-07a-agg.md

 ## Contract Calls (Interactions)

-- `executor-dao` Calls are made to verify whether a certain contract-caller is designated as an extension.
+- `executor-dao`: calls are made to verify whether a certain contract-caller is designated as an extension.
-- `btc-bridge-registry-v2-01` This contract is called to validate peg-in addresses, check and set transaction statuses, and order details during peg-in operations.
+- `btc-bridge-registry-v2-01`: this contract is called to validate peg-in addresses, check and set transaction statuses, and order details during peg-in operations.
-- `bridge-common-v2-02` This contract is called to extract and validate Bitcoin transaction details, decode routing and order information during peg-in operations.
+- `bridge-common-v2-02`: this contract is called to extract and validate Bitcoin transaction details, decode routing and order information during peg-in operations.
-- `token-abtc` This contract handles the management of aBTC (Bridged BTC) tokens, representing BTC on the Stacks network.
+- `token-abtc`: this contract handles the management of aBTC (Bridged BTC) tokens, representing BTC on the Stacks network.
 It is called to mint and transfer aBTC during peg-in operations.
-- `cross-peg-out-v2-01-agg` This contract is called to finalize the transaction and retrieve the transaction details necessary for the peg-out process.
+- `cross-peg-out-v2-01-agg`: this contract is called to finalize the transaction and retrieve the transaction details necessary for the peg-out process.
-- `clarity-bitcoin-v1-07` Calls are made to validate transaction details.
+- `clarity-bitcoin-v1-07`: calls are made to validate transaction details.

 ## Errors